 You're very kind.

-You know, it's interesting, as you were playing that open, which, of course, is energizing to most of us, I got an email from my medical unit director who's pulling data on safety profile because obviously we don't want to have anybody hurt.
+You know, it's interesting, as you were playing that open, which of course is energizing to most of us, I just got an email from my medical unit director who's pulling data on safety profiles because obviously we don't want to have anybody hurt.

 Actually, it was 36 patients, but they were broken down in different groups.